How AI transforms business processes - automation, self-learning, and key technologies for 2025

 Step 10.
 Operational support and improvements

-Set up monitoring of model quality, operational metrics (errors, latency) and business KPIs.
-Establish a regular cycle for reviewing rules.
+Set up monitoring for model quality, operational metrics (errors, latency), and business KPIs.
+Establish a regular rule review cycle.
 Break the improvement backlog into short iterations.

-1. There are 2–4 business KPIs with target deltas.
+There are 2-4 business KPIs and target deltas.

-7. A pilot is launched with KPI success criteria.
+The pilot has been launched with KPI-based success criteria.

 Technologies and tools for adapting business processes to AI

-2. Successful adaptation needs a technology stack that combines process management platforms, automation tools, and a set of AI models for specific tasks.
-BPM systems — the process backbone.
-BPM (Business Process Management) platforms manage task flows, roles, rules, and metrics.
+Successful adaptation requires a technology stack that combines process management platforms, automation tools, and a set of AI models for specific tasks.
+BPM systems provide the process backbone: BPM (Business Process Management) platforms manage task flows, roles, rules, and metrics.

-3. When AI is integrated, it is the BPM system that sets execution routes, tracks SLAs, and marks the points where decisions are made by AI versus by a human.
+When integrating AI, it is the BPM system that defines execution routes, monitors SLA, and records the points where decisions are made by AI and where they are made by a human.

-6. Versioning and change auditing.
-RPA platforms — routine automation.
-RPA (Robotic Process Automation) reproduces human actions in user interfaces: copying data, filling out forms, exporting reports.
-Paired with AI, such robots can do more than repeat steps — they can work with the results of data analysis or text recognition.
+RPA platforms - routine automation RPA (Robotic Process Automation) reproduces human actions in user interfaces: copying data, filling out forms, exporting reports.
+Combined with AI, such bots can do more than simply repeat steps; they can work with the results of data analysis or text recognition.

 Machine learning

-(ML) — demand forecasting and adaptive pricing, anomaly detection.
-Text and speech processing (NLP/ASR) — chatbots, request analysis, automatic document generation.
-Computer vision (CV) — quality control in manufacturing, document recognition, video monitoring.
+(ML) - demand forecasting and dynamic pricing, anomaly detection.
+Text and speech processing (NLP/ASR) - chatbots, case analysis, automatic document generation.
+Computer vision (CV) - quality control in manufacturing, document recognition, video monitoring.

 Potential challenges and risks when implementing AI